2020 High School Solo Competition

 5. A summer address, telephone number and e-mail address should be provided.
 E-mail is the preferred means of communication.
 Please check your email regularly as this is how you will be contacted.

 Judging of recordings will be conducted with no knowledge of the contestant.
 Do not include any identification on your audio files.
 There should be no speaking on the recording, such as announcing of compositions.
 Preliminary judging will be by taped audition.
 Finalists will be chosen by committee.
-Notification will be sent by Friday, May 4, 2018.
-The final round will be held at ClarinetFest® 2018 in Ostend, Belgium, July 6-11, 2018.
+Notification will be sent by Wednesday, May 1, 2020.
+The final round will be held at ClarinetFest® 2020 in Reno/Lake Tahoe, Nevada, June 24-28, 2020.
 Repertoire will consist of the works listed above.
 Memorization for the final round of competition is not required.

 Past first-prize winners are not eligible to compete.
 All contestants will accept the decision of the judges as final.
-The I.C.A. will provide a pianist for all finalists.
-All finalists will receive free registration at ClarinetFest® 2018.
+The ICA will provide a pianist for all finalists.
+All finalists will receive free registration at ClarinetFest® 2020.
 Travel and other expenses will be the responsibility of the contestant.
 All recordings will become the property of the ICA and will not be returned.

 First Prize: $1,000 U.S.